Last Updated: January 10, 2020

 Incline / Decline range

 - The NordicTrack cycles are the only bikes on the market that provide incline and decline in addition to resistance.
-This combination makes these bikes much more realistic and functional.
-You feel like you are really riding outside as the incline/decline automatically adjust for you.
+A motor on the rear stabilizer lifts and lowers the bike frame to simulate actual hills and descents.
+You feel like you are really riding outside as the incline/decline automatically adjusts for you.